Accurate boundary bootstrap for the three-dimensional O($N$) normal universality class: Truncated bootstrap estimates for N_c

-For $N>1$, if we project out the traceless-symmetric contribution and use only one bootstrap equation, the truncated solutions do not converge with the truncation orders.
+For $N>1$, if we project out the traceless-symmetric $T$ contribution and use only one bootstrap equation, the truncated solutions do not converge with the truncation order.
+It seems important to balance the numbers of bulk and boundary operators in the truncated bootstrap, and thus we take into account the O($N$) traceless-symmetric tensors.
 In Fig. \ref{alpha-solutions-comparison}, we compare the two types of truncated bootstrap solutions for $\a$.
-The solution with only one crossing equations behave rather randomly as $\L$ grows.
-For some unknown reason, the deviations exhibit similar patterns for different $N$.
+For $\L=9,13,17,19,23,27,29,34$, the solutions from the crossing equation with only O($N$) singlets $S$ do not appear to converge as $\L$ grows.
+Their deviations exhibit a similar pattern for different $N$, where the significant growth of $\a$ at $\L=19, 29$ is due to adding only bulk operators.
+This type of discontinuous behavior also appears in the crossing solutions with both $S$ and $T$ contributions, but is much less significant, and thus does not ruin the convergence of our truncated bootstrap solutions.

+Based on the estimates for $\a|_{N=2,3,4,5}$, we further make some power-law fits in $N$, using the ansatz $\a=c_0+c_1 N^{c_2}$ with $(c_0, c_1, c_2)$ being free parameters.
+Then we determine the critical value \be N_c^\text{this work}= 5.016(28)\, \ee by the critical condition $\a|_{N=N_c}=0$.
+To estimate the error, we also perform separate extrapolations for the upper and lower bounds of $\a|_{N=2,3,4,5}$.
+For comparison, a power-law fit of the previous results in \cite{Padayasi:2021sik} gives $N_c^\text{previous}\approx 5.207$.
+In Fig. \ref{alpha-N}, we compare the fitting curves associated with the $\a$ estimates from this work and those from \cite{Padayasi:2021sik}.
+We observe a better fit for our $\a$'s compared to those from \cite{Padayasi:2021sik}, with all data points lying on the fitted curve in our case.
+Above, we also show that our $N=2,3$ estimates for $\a$ are more compatible with the Monte Carlo results.
+Therefore, our new estimate for $N_c$ should be more accurate.

+According to our improved determination, it seems possible that the critical value $N_c$ is exactly $5$.
+If this is true, there must be an interesting reason behind it, and one may establish the exact value of $N_c$ analytically.